NoahDorfman00/NoahGDorfman.com/README.md

 # TheNoahDorfmanProject
-Noah's maker profile in form of a website.
+Noah's maker portfolio in form of a website.

+This portfolio includes projects I have completed, a short video about me, and some blurbs from those who know me.